hibernatedguy/MyHealthApp/README.md

 > ### Q. Why ClassBasedViews instead of api's with @api decorator?

-Ans. **ClassBasedView** is a callable which takes a request and returns a response.
-This can be more than just a function and Flask provides it.
+Ans.
 It gives more freedom in terms of creating factory methods, mixins and inheritence.
 Flask call it as a MethodViews.

 for more details : [classbased-views method-views](http://flask.pocoo.org/docs/0.12/views/#method-views-for-apis)

-> ### Celery and Background Job
+> ### Q. Use of Celery and Background Job
 Ans.
 Using threading concept to push data on different server.

 # Sample Project Structure